 Is ReFrame a course in Vancouver, or is it available as a video series?

 Both.
 ReFrame has been offered as a 10-session course run live in Vancouver.
-We are currently focusing our efforts on producing ReFrame as a DVD/online series that we hope to launch Fall of 2014.
+We are currently focusing our efforts on producing ReFrame as a DVD/online series that we aim to launch Fall of 2014.

 Is it a "for-credit" Regent course?

 No. This is not a Regent student course.
 The course is designed for people who aren’t at Regent: homemakers, business people, teachers, church workers etc. in their local church communities.

 Do you have to be academic to do the course?